qor/doc/helpers/wildcard-router.md

 }
 ```

-And you have another model `FAQ` also handle requests by `ServeHTTP` function based on URL in database too.
+And you have another model, `FAQ`, which also handles requests by `ServeHTTP` function based on a URL in a database...

 ```go
 type FAQHandler struct {}